-We undertake studies related to women’s reproductive health, pregnancy, labour and newborn babies’ health and wellbeing.
+We undertake research related to women’s reproductive health, pregnancy, labour and newborn babies’ health and wellbeing.

-Patients are very important in designing and improving future research.
-Your midwife, doctor or nurse might talk to you about taking part in a clinical research study as part of your care, but you can also ask them about clinical studies that might be suitable for you.
-If you are approached to be involved in collection of data etc, we hope that you will give it your full consideration, and your written permission will always be sought.
-If you decline to be included, it will in no way affect your care or treatment.
-At all stages you will be able to discuss your care with your midwife.
+Your midwife, doctor or nurse might talk to you about taking part in a clinical research study as part of your care and we hope that you will give it your full consideration.
+If you decline to be included, it will in no way affect your care or treatment and at all stages you will be able to discuss your care with your midwife or doctor.
 Please do not hesitate to ask questions, if you do not fully understand what is being discussed.

 How can you find out more